 Generally, prior to a securitization transaction we fund our automobile contract purchases primarily with proceeds from warehouse credit facilities.
 Our current short-term funding capacity is \$300 million, comprising three credit facilities.
 The first \$100 million credit facility was established in May 2012.
 This facility was most recently renewed in September 2018, extending the revolving period to September 2020, and adding an amortization period through September 2021.
 In April 2015, we entered into a second \$100 million facility.
-This facility was renewed in April 2017 and again in February 2019, extending the revolving period to April 2023.
+This facility was renewed in April 2017 and again in February 2019, extending the revolving period to February 2021, followed by an amortization period to April 2023.
 In November 2015, we entered into a third \$100 million facility.
-This facility was renewed in November 2017, extending the revolving period to November 2019, followed by an amortization period to November 2019, followed by an amortization period to November 2019.
+This facility was renewed in November 2017, extending the revolving period to November 2019, followed by an amortization period to November 2021.